noizy-sthlm/wazuh-aws/README.md

 >Allways use strong passwords

 #### `config/id_rsa`
-The easiest option is to create a new key-pair in the AWS console and download the private key [Create a key pair for your Amazon EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html)

-In the region you are deploying to, set up your ssh key in AWS EC2 and get your private key in the working directory.
-You can read [Create a key pair for your Amazon EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html) for help on how to do this.
-The easiest option is to create a new keypair in the AWS Console and download the private key.
-The key should be in secrets/id_rsa
+For the region you are deploying to, set up your ssh key in Amazon EC2 and place your private key, named `id_rsa` in `configure/`.
+The easiest method is to generate a new key-pair in the AWS Console and download the private key (see [Create a key pair for your Amazon EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html)).

-**Configure an ssh key-pair**

-### 2 : AWS Secrets
+### AWS Secrets

-In your working directory, create a `aws/` directory and create:
+In your working directory, create the `aws/` directory and create:

 #### `aws/credentials`